GeminiDRSoftware/astrodata/docs/manuals/usermanual/iomef.rst

 the |AstroData| object to disk without specifying anything, path and file name would be set to ``None``.

-..
-TODO: Update when updating the example
+.. todo:: Update when updating the example

 .. doctest::
     >>> ad.path